jeremywanjohi/passwordmanager/README.md

 ### Initializing the Keychain

-To initialize the password manager with a master password:
+To initialise the password manager with a master password:
 ```javascript
 const Keychain = require('./password-manager');